barburobert/Financial-Contagion-Bubbles-in-the-SP500/README.md

 ## Repository structure

-The repository contains the Python script used in the analysis, the final HTML output, the README file, and the dataset in both text and Excel format.
+The repository contains the dataset used in the analysis, the Python notebook, the final HTML output, and the README file.
+The file `SP.txt` is the input dataset that must be uploaded into Python/Google Colab when running the analysis.

-- SP.txt
+- `SP.txt` – input dataset used in Python/Google Colab
-- SP500.xlsx
+- `SP500.xlsx` – dataset in Excel format
-- BubblecontagionSP500.ipynb
+- `BubblecontagionSP500.ipynb` – Python notebook containing the full analysis
-- BubblecontagionSP500.html
+- `BubblecontagionSP500.html` – exported HTML version of the notebook
--README.md
+- `README.md` – project description and methodology